-A crisp, uniformly colored red, yellow or green apple (Malus pumila) is desirable, so it's disappointing to discover ugly brown spots on the skin of the fruit.
-If you grow your own apples, which are hardy in U.S. Department of Agriculture zones 3b to 8b, it can be doubly disappointing because you've lost some of your crop.
-There are numerous reasons why apples get brown spots on the skin, and knowing the signs and symptoms can help you diagnose and treat the problem before your apples are ruined.
+Who doesn't love biting into a crisp, colorful apple (Malus pumila)?
+For apple lovers, it is truly disappointing to discover ugly brown spots on the skin of the fruit.
+If you grow your own apples, it is even more disappointing because you've lost some of your hard-earned crop.
+There are many reasons apples get brown spots on their skin.
+Some are preventable, and some are not.

+Sometimes, dark spots on apples are caused by insect pests.
 Tarnished plant bugs feast on the leaves and fruit of the apple tree and can cause corky, discolored spots on the bottom of the apples.
 Green fruitworms tunnel into apples, and the surrounding areas can turn brown.
-San Jose scales leave behind small spots that look similar to measles, according to North Carolina State University.
-Codling moths leave behind distinct brown spots where they burrow into the fruit.

 San Jose scales, a type of insect, leave behind small spots that look similar to measles.
 Codling moths burrow into the fruit, marking it with distinct brown spots.

 Once apples have been picked, they must be stored properly to keep them crisp and free of blemishes.
 If you store apples at cold temperatures for more than two months, they can begin to "grow" brown spots, a type of discoloration called storage scald.
 This occurs because the cold temperatures cause oxidative damage, which means the apples are exposed to more oxygen than they can absorb.

 Bitter pit is another condition that happens when apples are stored for long periods of time at cold temperatures.
 It also causes discoloration on the skin of the fruit as well as brown spots on the flesh.
 Sodium burn occurs when sodium hypochlorite contaminates the apples when they're washed prior to distribution.
 It can also cause brown spots on the skin.